keithrozario/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 ### 4. Limit Excessive Requests

-Use a rate-based rule to track the rate of requests for each originating IP address, and triggers the rule action to block IPs with rates that go over a limit.
+Use a rate-based rule to track the rate of requests for each originating IP address and trigger the rule action to block IPs with rates that go over a limit.
 You set the limit as the number of requests per 5-minute time span.
 You can narrow the scope of the requests that AWS WAF counts.
 To do this, you nest another statement inside the rate-based statement.

 Consider the following: